– Why D+G ?

 All this applies equally to children with disabilities as it does to children who are more able.
 ROSPA notes that “even the most severely disabled child has some level of ability and thus can enjoy some level of play.
 It is their ability that we need to explore and help them develop, not, by overprotecting them, stifle this ability and compound their impairment”.

-There is a tendency in inclusive playground design to forget this.
+There is a tendency in inclusive playground equipment design to forget this.
 Too many climbing frames, for example, will include meandering ramps which lead nowhere, catering for a wheelchair rather than the person inside.
 We understand that the majority of children in wheelchairs will have some use of their lower body and often a good level of strength in their upper body.
-Our designs focus on this rather than the wheelchair alone.
+Our playground equipment focuses on this rather than the wheelchair alone.

 – The Environment